icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    Required components and assembly parts

-To assemble the stack for using with SOMANET COM-EtherCAT without the Core to XTAG2 Adapter please perform step 1 as described in **Setting up with COM-EtherCAT module** section.
-Then proceed with the SOMANET Core module.
+To assemble the stack for using with *SOMANET COM EtherCAT* without the Core to XTAG2 Adapter please perform step 1 as described in **Setting up with COM-EtherCAT module** section.
+Then proceed with the *SOMANET Core C22* module.
 Please hold the screws with your fingers to prevent them from falling out during the assembly procedure.
-Make sure that you connected the IFM side connector of the Core module to the IFM Drive DC 100 board.
-The IFM connector of the Core module has ``IF`` marking next to it.
-As a result you should see the ``COM`` connector being on top.
+Make sure that you connected the IFM side connector of the "Core C22" module to the *SOMANET IFM Drive DC 100* board.
+The IFM connector of the core module has ``IF`` marking next to it.
+As a result you should see the connector marged as``COM`` being on top.
 For mounting the COM-EtherCAT module in the next step please use the metal 4 mm spacers.

 .. figure:: images/assembly_p5.jpg
    :width: 300px